Rainai-Inc/ARACHN3T/README.md

 Based on your country, ARACHN3T increases your odds of a successful bounty submission by 75%.
 If a vulnerability is discovered in ethicality for Bug Bounty --> YOU ARE WELCOME.
+---

-### This is a user-friendly environment for those wanting to start applying Real-World Cyber Security Practices in the Wild.
+### This is a user-friendly environment for those wanting to start applying Real-World Cyber Security Practices in the wild.
 ### THIS OSS is UNLICENSED and Is aimed to be assistive in your Security Research/Studies and Practices.
-### GRANTED, ANY DUPLICATION AND ATTEMPT TO SALE CODE IN THIS REPOSITORY ANY FORM OR FASHION IS NOT PERMITTED.
+### GRANTED, ANY DUPLICATION AND ATTEMPT TO SALE THIS CODE IN THIS REPOSITORY ANY FORM OR FASHION IS NOT PERMITTED.

 ---